dylandoamaral/trakt-integration/README.md

 - `max_medias` should be a positive number for how many items to grab
 - `exclude` should be a list of shows you'd like to exclude, since it's based on your watched history.
 To find keys to put there, go on trakt.tv, search for a show, click on it, notice the url slug, copy/paste it.
 So, if I want to hide "Friends", I'll do the steps mentioned above, then land on https://trakt.tv/shows/friends, I'll just have to copy/paste the last part, `friends`, that's it
   You can also use the Trakt.tv "hidden" function to hide a show from [your calendar](https://trakt.tv/calendars/my/shows) or the [progress page](https://trakt.tv/users/<username>/progress)

+##### Lists sensor

+Lists sensor allows you to fetch both public and private lists from Trakt, each list will be a sensor.
+The items in the list will be sorted by their rank on Trakt.

+There are four parameters for each sensor:

+  - `friendly_name` (MANDATORY) should be a string for the name of the sensor.
+This has to be unique for each list.
+  - `list_id` (MANDATORY) should be the Trakt list ID.
+For public lists the ID has to be numeric, for private lists the ID can be either the numeric ID or the slug from the URL.
+To get the numeric ID of a public list, copy the link address of the list before opening it.
+This will give you a URL like `https://trakt.tv/lists/2142753`.
+The `2142753` part is the numeric ID you need to use.
+  - `private_list` (OPTIONAL) has to be set to `true` if using your own private list.
+Default is `false`
+  - `media_type` (OPTIONAL) can be used to filter the media type within the list, possible values are `show`, `movie`, `episode`.
+Default is blank, which will show all media types
+  - `max_medias` (OPTIONAL) should be a positive number for how many items to grab.
+Default is `3`

 #### Example